jason-medina/course-dbt/greenery/Week_3_assignment.md

 Part 2: Were you able to add a new macro to your dbt project?
 Y

 Part 3: Were you able to add a post hook to your project to apply grants to the role “reporting”?
-Y/N
+N

 Part 4: Were you able to install a package?
-Y/N (indicate what package you used)
+Y/N (indicate what package you used) Y, dbt utils, dbt codegen

 What was most challenging/surprising in completing this week’s project?
+Attempted to create macro similar to get column values

 Is there anywhere you are still stuck or confused?
 Or Is there a particular part of the project where you want focused feedback from your reviewers?
+Readability and chances for new macro.
+I did not create any product conversion models, but did attempt to create a macro to replace product sessions and product purchases with a select coulmn_name, count(distinct value) which felt similar to a get column values.
+Should I be using dbt utils or another similar package?
+Or create new model?
+Appreciate feedback as always.

 What are you most proud of about your project?
+I am proud to be outside my comfortzone and testing myself.
+Learning the language of DBT and thinking of real world macro use cases (such as converting SQL dialect) help rethink current work projects.

 --
 When your partners post their projects, please peer review it by answering the following questions via a threaded reply on their Slack post (due EOD Monday)